Open AI Launches GPT Store: Personalized Chatbots, Subscription Access

 While the general public may not be able to test chatbots, you can visit the store’s page now to explore the offerings.

 Ensure you’re not logged into your account; otherwise, you’ll be prompted to subscribe to ChatGPT Plus.
 OpenAI showcases four highlighted GPTs weekly on the page.
-Currently, the recommended ones include AllTrails, Consensus, Code Tutor, and Books.
+The recommended ones include AllTrails, Consensus, Code Tutor, and Books.

 In the lineup, AllTrails is the initial one, offering recommendations for nature trails.
 Consensus, previously named ResearchGPT, possesses access to 200 million academic papers and can tackle challenging science queries.